cossacklabs/acra/README.md

 - AcraServer monitors the incoming SQL requests and blocks the unwanted ones using the built-in configurable firewall called [**AcraCensor**](https://docs.cossacklabs.com/pages/documentation-acra/#acracensor-acra-s-firewall).
 AcraServer only sends allowed requests to the database.
 Certain configurations for AcraServer can be adjusted remotely using [**AcraWebConfig**](https://docs.cossacklabs.com/pages/documentation-acra/#acrawebconfig) web server.
 - Upon receiving the database response, AcraServer tries to detect the AcraStructs, decrypts them, and returns the decrypted data to the application.
 - AcraConnector is a client-side daemon responsible for providing encrypted and authenticated connection between the application and AcraServer. [**AcraConnector**](https://docs.cossacklabs.com/pages/documentation-acra/#client-side-acraconnector-and-acrawriter) runs under a separate user/in a separate container and acts as middleware.
 AcraConnector accepts connections from the application, adds an extra transport encryption layer using TLS or [Themis Secure Session](http://docs.cossacklabs.com/pages/secure-session-cryptosystem/), sends the data to AcraServer, receives the result, and sends it back to the application.

+#### Integrating server-side encryption using AcraServer in Transparent proxy mode

+[Transparent proxy mode](https://docs.cossacklabs.com/pages/documentation-acra/#transparent-proxy-mode) allows you to configure [**AcraServer**](https://docs.cossacklabs.com/pages/documentation-acra/#server-side-acraserver) to encrypt records in specific database columns without altering the application code.
+Basically, AcraServer here performs AcraWriter's duties.

+This mode is useful for large distributed applications, where updating the source code of each client app separately is complicated.

+- Imagine that the client application wants to update some data in the database.
+The application logic doesn't need to change because there's no need to integrate AcraWriter library into the application code.
+The application sends SQL requests with plaintext data through [**AcraConnector**](https://docs.cossacklabs.com/pages/documentation-acra/#client-side-acraconnector-and-acrawriter) and AcraServer to the database, as described above.
+There's a secure transport layer between AcraConnector and AcraServer (via TLS or Themis Secure Session), so data from client app is transmitted via a secure channel.
+- On receiving SQL queries, AcraServer parses each query and encrypts the desired values into [**AcraStructs**](https://docs.cossacklabs.com/pages/documentation-acra/#acrastruct).
+To know which values to encrypt, AcraServer uses a special configuration file (known as `encryptor_config_file`) that describes which columns in which tables should be encrypted.
+AcraServer uses AcraStruct encryption key just as AcraWriter would.
+- After encrypting the values into AcraStructs, AcraServer passes the modified queries to the database and the database response – back to the client application via AcraConnector.
+- When the client application wants to read the data, it sends a read query to the database (via AcraConnector and AcraServer).
+Upon retrieving the database response, AcraServer tries to detect AcraStructs, decrypts them, and returns the decrypted data to the application.

+Transparent mode has the same features as the "usual" mode – including SQL firewall, intrusion detection based on poison records, Zone support, etc.

+Check [detailed docs](https://docs.cossacklabs.com/pages/documentation-acra/#transparent-proxy-mode) about using and configuring Transparent proxy mode.

 ### Protecting data in any file storage using AcraWriter and AcraTranslator